One in three sales lost today is due to a simple lack of sales preparation.

 Our customers tell us there are five pillars of sales enablement.
 And while each organization will identify them a little differently, the core concepts typically break down as follows:

-In recent years, video has proven its worth in just about every aspect of sales enablement.
+In recent years, video training has proven its worth in just about every aspect of sales enablement.

 While video is well-known for its ability to attract new prospects, it isn’t just a tool for marketers.
 It’s also an excellent way to help sales teams communicate more effectively — with each other and with your customers.